nikija/public/content/users/commander-web/configuration/integrations/channel-management-integrations.md

 - **Send Inventory** - will create a background job that uploads full update (availability and/or prices) for the specified period in the Channel Manager.
 - **Synchronization** - will create a background job that triggers synchronization with the the Channel Manager.
 - **Create reservation** - will create reservation based on data from `Input` field. *Note that reservation will not be confirmed to Channel Manager*.

+## Troubleshooting

+### Invalid mapping
+- When you receive an email with invalid mapping, it is crucial to fix the mapping as soon as possible.
+Because Mews **disabled** the integration, which means that until the mapping is fixed, no reservation will be downloaded and no availability/rate will be updated.

+### Rates synchronization issues
+- If you receive a notification email that says something like rate update is not allowed, becaue updated rates are dependent (linked, derived, ...), you usually receive the rate code, so it is easy.
+- In case this happens on AvailPro, you are not notified by an email, but by an angry customer, that complains that rates are not updated correctly.
+If synchronization doesn't help, you need to contact AvailPro, because they have mess in rate set up.
+There is some hidden rate dependency, and AvailPro needs to find it and give you the rate code.
+- With the dependent rate code, you need to communicate with Channel Manager and Hotel to ask where the rate needs to be supplied from - either from Mews or from Channel Manager and adjust mapping accordingly.

+### Reservations are not downloaded
+If hotel complains about reservation(s) not being downloaded, there could be a lot of reasons.
+Some of them:
+- The integration is disabled. or the `Download Reservations periodically` or `Ping Notificiation` or `Create Reservation` method is disabled (depends on channel manager which operation is used to obtain reservations).
+   - In this case enable the integraton/operation and wait for the job to get it (if operation is `Download Reservations periodically`.
+Otherwise ask channel manager to resend the reservation.
+- The resevation was downloaded, but hotel assigned it to another guest (hotel just can't find it by the original guest name) or updated it somehow.
+Just try to find it by channel manager code.
+- The reservation wasn't sent to Mews (accoring to logs), but in Channel Manager is marked as delivered.
+In this case contact channel manager to get you the exact time of reservation download and confirmation number we send them as part of confirmation.
+   - If they send you the data, check the logs again to see what happend.
+   - If they don't have the data, means they didn't deliver the reservation an the problem is in channel manager.
+   - In both cases the solution is to resend it from channel manager again.